Apparent Israeli strike kills senior Hamas figure in Beirut and raises fears conflict could expand | Law-Order

 The strike hit an apartment in a building in a Shiite district of Beirut that is a Hezbollah stronghold, and Hezbollah leader Sayyed Hassan Nasrallah has vowed to strike back against any Israeli targeting of Palestinian officials in Lebanon.

 Hezbollah and the Israeli military have been exchanging fire almost daily over the Israeli-Lebanese border since Israel's military campaign in Gaza began nearly three months ago.
-But so far, the Lebanese group has appeared reluctant to dramatically escalate the fighting.
-A significant response now could send the conflict spiralling into all-out war on Israel's northern border.
+But so far the Lebanese group has appeared reluctant to dramatically escalate the fighting.
+A significant response now could send the conflict spiraling into all-out war on Israel's northern border.

 Lebanon's state-run National News Agency said the strike was carried out by an Israeli drone, and Israeli officials declined to comment.
-Speaking to reporters, Israeli military spokesman Rear Admiral Daniel Hagari did not directly mention Arouri's death but said, ''We are focused and remain focused on fighting against Hamas.'' ''We are on high readiness for any scenario,'' he added.
+Speaking to reporters, Israeli military spokesman Rear Adm.
+Daniel Hagari did not directly mention Arouri's death but said, “We are focused and remain focused on fighting against Hamas.”
+“We are on high readiness for any scenario,” he added.

 Israeli Prime Minister Benjamin Netanyahu has vowed to press ahead with the assault in Gaza until Hamas is crushed and the more than 100 hostages still held by the militant group in Gaza are freed, which he has said could take several more months.
 At the same time, Israeli officials have increasingly warned in recent days of stepped-up action against Hezbollah unless its cross-border fire stops.

 BEIRUT STRIKE Netanyahu and other Israeli officials have repeatedly threatened to kill Hamas leaders wherever they are.
-The group's October 7 attack from Gaza on southern Israel killed around 1,200 people, and some 240 others were taken hostage.
+The group's Oct.
+7 attack from Gaza into southern Israel killed around 1,200 people, and some 240 others were taken hostage.

-Israel claims to have killed a number of mid-level Hamas leaders in Gaza, but this would be the first time it has reached into another country to target the upper leaders, many of whom live in exile around the region.
+Israel claims to have killed a number of mid-level Hamas leaders in Gaza, but this would be the first time it has reached into another country to target the group's top leaders, many of whom live in exile around the region.

 Arouri was the deputy of Hamas' supreme political leader, Ismail Haniyeh, and headed the group's presence in the West Bank.
 He was also a key liaison with Hezbollah.

 Tuesday's blast shook a residential building in the Beirut suburb of Musharafieh, killing four people, according to the Lebanese news agency.
-Hamas official Bassem Naim confirmed to The Associated Press that Arouri was killed.
+Hamas confirmed that Arouri was killed along with six other members of the group, including two military commanders.

+Haniyeh said the movement was “more powerful and determined” following the attack.
+“They left behind them strong men who will carry the banner after them,” he said of those killed.

+Hezbollah called the strike “a serious attack on Lebanon, its people, its security, sovereignty and resistance.”
+“We affirm that this crime will never pass without response and punishment,” it said.

 Since the Gaza conflict began, Lebanese have feared their country could be pulled into a full-fledged war.
 Hezbollah and Israel fought a monthlong war in 2006, when Israeli bombardment wreaked heavy destruction in southern Lebanon.

-GAZA COMBAT CONTINUES Israel's air, ground and sea assault in Gaza has killed more than 21,900 people, two-thirds of them women and children, according to the Health Ministry in the Hamas-ruled territory.
+GAZA COMBAT CONTINUES Israel's air, ground and sea assault in Gaza has killed more than 22,100 people in Gaza, two-thirds of them women and children, according to the Health Ministry in the Hamas-ruled territory.
 The count does not differentiate between civilians and combatants.

-The campaign has driven some 85 per cent of Gaza's population from their homes, forcing hundreds of thousands of people into overcrowded shelters or teeming tent camps in Israeli-designated safe areas that the military has nevertheless bombed.
+The campaign has driven some 85% of Gaza's population from their homes, forcing hundreds of thousands of people into overcrowded shelters or teeming tent camps in Israeli-designated safe areas that the military has nevertheless bombed.
 Israel's siege of the territory has left a quarter of Gaza residents facing starvation, according to the United Nations.

-Israel announced on Monday that it would withdraw five brigades, or several thousand troops, from Gaza in the coming weeks.
-Still, Defence Minister Yoav Gallant said it would be a mistake to think that Israel is planning on halting the war.
+Israel announced Monday that it would withdraw five brigades, or several thousand troops, from Gaza in the coming weeks.
+Still, Defense Minister Yoav Gallant said it would be a mistake to think that Israel is planning on halting the war.

-''The feeling that we will stop soon is incorrect,'' he said on Tuesday. ''Without a clear victory, we will not be able to live in the Middle East.''
-Israel has said it is close to achieving operational control over most of northern Gaza, where ground troops have been battling militants for over two months.
-But Gallant said several thousand Hamas fighters are believed to still be in the north, and residents reported clashes in several parts of Gaza City, as well as in the nearby urban Jabaliya refugee camp.
+“The feeling that we will stop soon is incorrect,” he said Tuesday.
+“Without a clear victory, we will not be able to live in the Middle East.”
+Israel has said it's close to achieving operational control over most of northern Gaza, where ground troops have been battling militants for over two months.
+But Gallant said several thousand Hamas fighters are believed still to be in the north, and residents reported clashes in several parts of Gaza City, as well as in the nearby urban Jabaliya refugee camp.

-Fierce fighting has continued in other areas of the Palestinian territory, especially the south, where many of Hamas' forces remain intact and where most of Gaza's population has fled.
+Fierce fighting has continued in other parts of the Palestinian territory, especially the south, where many of Hamas' forces remain intact and where most of Gaza's population has fled.

 Palestinians reported heavy airstrikes and artillery shelling in the southern city of Khan Younis and farming areas to the east.
 The Palestinian Red Crescent said Israel bombed its headquarters in the city, killing five people.
 At least 14,000 displaced people are sheltering in the building, it said.